Sma1lo/MinecraftBotJS/README.md

 # Minecraft Bot

-I used this library to write the bot: mineflayer.
-The bot itself is written in javascript, as well as nodejs.
+The bot was written using the library mineflayer, and I also used javascript and nodejs.

 ## Useful links